grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image1.jpeg"/>

-2. Gently insert a plastic guitar pick between the foot and the bottom D bucket to pry the foot up.
-You may need to try gently inserting the pick from a different direction, but **don't use a metal tool and only use the specified plastic tool.**
+2. To pry up the foot, gently insert a plastic guitar pick between the foot and the bottom D bucket.
+You might need to try gently inserting the pick from a different direction, but **don't use a metal tool and only use the specified plastic tool.**

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image2.jpeg"/>

-3. Repeat steps 1 and 2 to remove the remaining 3 feet and place them aside for reuse (if not damaged).
+3. Repeat steps 1 and 2 to remove the remaining three feet and place them aside for reuse (if not damaged).

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image3.jpeg"/>